kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 #### Plugins need to keep signatures up to date

-The cache will only work if plugin maintainers are able to keep their portion of the signature up- to-date.
-We believe this should be doable because the logic is put into the plugin interface itself, and we are restricting it to portions of the pod spec, but there is still risk of subtle dependencies creeping in.
+The cache requires plugin maintainers to keep their portion of the signature up-to-date.
+By putting the logic into the plugin interface itself and restricting it to portions of the pod spec, the surface area for divergence is minimized, but subtle dependencies can still creep in over time.

-If plugin changes prove to be an issue, we could codify the signature as a new "Scheduling" object that only has a subset of the fields of the pod.
-Plugins that "opt-in" could only be given access to this reduced scheduling object, and we could then use the entire scheduling object as the signature.
-This would make it more or less impossible for the signature and plugins to be out of sync, and would naturally surface new dependencies as additions to the scheduling object.
-However, as we expect plugin changes to be relatively modest, we don't believe the complexity of making the interface changes is worth the risk today.

-#### We are narrowing the feature set where batching will work

-Because we are explicitly limiting the functionality that this cache will support, we run the risk of designing something that will not work for enough users for it to be useful.
-To mitigate this risk we are actively engaging with users and doing analysis of data available on K8s users to ensure we are still capturing a large enough number of user use cases.
-We also will address this by expanding over time; we expect to have a few interested parties up front, but will then evaluate expansions that could onboard more.

-#### We don't have experience with batching in production

-Because we haven't deployed batching in production before, we are still somewhat limited in the information we have about user workloads.
-To mitigate this concern we will build in tracing / analytics to help us understand how frequently we see specific patterns, how often we are able to batch, and the most common reasons we are unable to batch.
-When possible we will collect this information even when the feature itself is disabled, to allow us to approach our next iterations with more data.
+If signature drift becomes a problem, the signature could be codified as a reduced "Scheduling" object containing only the fields relevant to scheduling decisions.
+Plugins that opt in would receive only this object, making it structurally impossible for the signature and plugin logic to diverge.
+This approach is deferred because plugin changes are expected to be infrequent and the additional interface complexity is not justified at this stage.

+#### Limited workload coverage

+By limiting the supported feature set, batching may not apply to all workloads.
+This is mitigated by targeting simple patterns first and providing a clear expansion path via the signing mechanism and future group-aware plugin support.

+#### No prior production history

+Batching is a new code path with no prior production history.
+The built-in metrics provide visibility into how often batching triggers, how often the cache is invalidated and why.
+Feature gate is enabled by default, operators can disable it if unexpected behavior is observed.

+#### Cached nodes are not re-filtered each cycle

+Only `lastChosenNode` is re-filtered against the fresh snapshot each cycle.
+Other nodes in the cached list are not re-checked, so a node that has become infeasible since the initial full pass may remain in the list and be selected as a hint.

+This is bounded by the existing `maxBatchAge` expiry (500ms): a batch that has been running longer than 500ms is flushed and a full pipeline reruns.
+In a typical scheduling burst, where pods are processed every few milliseconds, the window for meaningful node state drift is very small.
+Operators can disable `OpportunisticBatching` to restore full-pipeline behavior if degradation is observed.

 ## Design Details